placeholder

 With a prenuptial agreement, or a ‘pre-nup’, any gifts, assets or inheritance given from a parent to their adult child will be protected after a divorce – for some parents, it’s a condition of the gift.

-The clarity and transparency that a prenuptial agreement provides, ensures less chance of confusion in the event of the marriage breaking down and it can offer future security for both parties too.
+While a pre-nup is not technically legally binding, it’s enforced in practice as long as both parties have freely entered into the arrangement with full appreciation of what it entails and as long as the outcome would satisfy the "needs" of both parties and not leave one in real financial difficulty.
+The clarity and transparency that a prenuptial agreement provides ensures less chance of confusion in the event of the marriage breaking down and it can offer future security for both parties too.
 Pre-nups can also provide more security in international marriages – for example, determining where the divorce proceedings might take place – and when a couple has been living together before getting married.

 Benefits of a post-nuptial agreement

-Similar to a prenuptial agreement, there are postnuptial agreements, or a ‘post-nup’.
-However, unlike a pre-nup, a post-nup can be entered into any time once the parties are married – couples may well get post-nups if they hadn’t considered making an agreement before the marriage, or if they ran out of time before getting married or there’s been a notable change in the financial situation of one of the parties since the marriage.
+Couples may well get post-nups if they hadn’t considered making an agreement before the marriage, if they ran out of time before getting married, or if there’s been a notable change in the financial situation of one of the parties since the marriage.

 The benefits of post-nups are much the same as the benefits of pre-nups, helping to protect the parties in a marriage and make things clearer and more transparent.
 It can also be a good option for those couples who have been separated but then decided to work on their marriage rather than go through with a divorce.
 However, some people will prefer to sign off on an agreement before the marriage begins.